Study Mobile Development

 Why Study Mobile Development?

-First, many international students with computer science and programming backgrounds will already possess the skills required to dive into mobile development.
-Next, most of the tools needed for mobile development are free and can be used to make a salable program.
-Finally, mobile development can be pursued by a team as small as a single individual, making it great for international students juggling a class schedule.
+Many international students with computer science and programming backgrounds will already possess the skills required to dive into mobile development.
+Most of the tools needed for mobile development are free and can be used to make a salable program.
+Mobile development can be pursued by a team as small as a single individual, making it great for international students juggling a class schedule.
 Therefore, the ease with which international students with knowledge of programming languages can use their skills to develop ideas into applications, combined with the low to almost non-existent overhead of the endeavor, makes mobile development a great and lucrative option for gaining experience as a freelance developer.

 How to Study Mobile Development

 iOS™ development (for Apple devices) utilizes the less universal Obective-C and Object Pascal programming languages.
 Developers can freely acquire the SDK (software development kit) for iOS, however, uploading developed applications to the Apple marketplace can only be done after purchasing a developer's license for an annual fee of $99.
-Moreover, Apple also impose a set minimum price for the application (above which the developer can charge any amount), and they retain 30% of the revenue generated by sales of the application.
+Additionally, Apple imposes a set minimum price for the application (above which the developer can charge any amount), and they retain 30% of the revenue generated by sales of the application.